cuonghovan/gitchat-bot/README.md

 # gitchat-bot
-A chatwork bot that sends message when github repository events are triggered.
+A Chatwork bot that sends messages to a specified chat room when pull requests are created or merged on Github or Bitbucket repositories.